-Using fossil-free technology, LKAB will extract phosphorus for mineral fertiliser and rare earth elements, which are critical for sustainable agriculture and the green transition.
+Using fossil-free technology, LKAB plans to extract phosphorus for mineral fertiliser and rare earth elements, which are critical for sustainable agriculture and the green transition.
 We are broadening our business, increasing Sweden's and Europe's self-sufficiency and contributing to a better climate.

 As the earth’s population increases, so does our need for minerals.
-They’re used everywhere: phosphorus as the main ingredient in mineral fertiliser and rare earth elements in wind turbines, electric cars and fluoride for dental care and medicinal applications.
+They’re used everywhere: phosphorus as the main ingredient in mineral fertiliser and rare earth elements in wind turbines and electric cars.

 Many of these minerals are found in the material we pick up from our mines.
 These are by-products from iron ore mining, which today ends up as waste in our dams.
 With the help of new, innovative technology, we will take care of more of the waste and turn it into tomorrow’s critical resources, without unnecessary carbon dioxide emissions.